Cubs vs. Red Sox Player Props Betting Odds

 Turner Stats

-- Turner takes a 10-game streak with at least one hit into this contest.
-In his last 10 games he is hitting .421 with two doubles, three home runs, three walks and 14 RBI.
+- Turner heads into this game looking to extend his 11-game hit streak.
+During his last 10 outings he is hitting .436 with four doubles, two home runs, three walks and 13 RBI.

 Turner Recent Games